Hazelfire/thesis/index.md

   : Consistency Problems {#tbl:consistency}

-Consistency is the cognitive dimension of whether, once learning part of the notation, you are able to infer the rest of the notation.
+Consistency is the cognitive dimension of whether, once learning part of the notation, the user is able to infer the rest of the notation.

 In textual theorem provers, it is often difficult to remember the name of the next tactic, theorems or lemmas should be applied in any